linux-netdev/ynl-c/README.md

 Using the library
 =================

-Building the library generates an archive for static linking called ``ynl.a``.
+Building the library generates an archive for static linking called ``libynl.a``.